gnu-user/qa-project/README.txt

 How to Build
 ------------------------------

+The following has been tested thoroughly on Ubuntu 12.10 64-bit.

 To build the front end you will need to go to the Debug directory located in the FrontEnd source folder (FrontEnd/Debug) and execute the make file.
 The project has been designed for Linux systems, but should also work on